Chase Ink Business Premier Review: $1K Bonus, 2.5% Cash Back

 Get cell phone protection with the card

-Is The Chase Ink Business Premier Worth It?
+Is the Chase Ink Business Premier worth it?

 With the basics of the Chase Ink Business Premier Card out of the way, is this a card you should be considering for your small business?
 First of all, this card is for those who want to earn cash back.
 That’s a large percentage of the population, though admittedly in the miles & points world, many of us prefer to earn travel rewards.

+I know there are so many people who have businesses where they spend millions per year on supplies, so getting 2.5% back on that is sweet.
 So yes, for the right type of consumer, this card is a no-brainer.
 Let me just share a couple of other considerations.

-How Do Other Chase Ink Business Cards Compare?
+How do other Chase Ink Business cards compare?

 • The Ink Business Preferred® Credit Card (review) has a $95 annual fee, and offers 3x points on the first $150,000 of combined purchases per account anniversary year on travel, shipping, internet, cable, phone services, and advertising purchases made with social media sites and search engines